-Apart from the parent company Finnvera plc, the Finnvera Group comprises Finnish Export Credit Ltd., which provides export credit financing and administers interest equalisation, and the subsidiary Veraventure Ltd., which previously administrated venture capital financing.
-The entire share capital of ERDF-Seed Fund Ltd. was sold to Finnish Industry Investment in September 2021.
+Apart from the parent company Finnvera plc, the Finnvera Group comprises Finnish Export Credit Ltd., which provides export credit financing and administers interest equalisation.

 Finnvera's Statement on the Corporate Governance and Steering System also includes a description of the principal features of the internal control and risk management systems pertaining to the financial reporting process as well as the remuneration report of the governing bodies.